mosmn/Notes/sections/theo/os/overview.md

 - back in the day computers had no OS, programmers interacted directly with the hardware.
 - computers had a console with display lights, switches, some input devices and a printer.
+- If an error halted the program, the error condition was indicated by the lights.
 - the users had to use the computer in series, meaning that they had to wait for the computer to finish the current task before they can start another task.
 - one task at a time.